Social distancing circles drawn on grass at Santa Fe park

 Similar designs have popped up in major cities across the country and around the world.
 “It minimizes the potential for infection.
 We know people want to be outside so if they’re out they can stay safe,” Munoz says.

 So far, they’ve only painted the circles at Alto Park but they are hoping to expand to other parks across the city.
-“We hope to reach as many people as possible and they comply and they keep themselves and other people safe,” Munoz says.
+“We hope to reach as many people as possible and they comply and they keep themselves and other people safe,” said Munoz.

-Parks and Rec officials tell us, the paint doesn’t damage the grass and will last about three months.
-We asked the City of Albuquerque if they had plans for social distancing circles at city parks.
-They tell us it’s something they are considering for special events at parks in the future.
+Parks and Rec officials tell KRQE News 13, the paint doesn’t damage the grass and will last about three months.
+We asked the City of Albuquerque if they had plans for social distancing circles at city parks and they say it’s something they are considering for special events at parks in the future.

 New Mexico Coronavirus Resource Guide